Mac & Devin Go to High School (soundtrack)

-Mac & Devin Go to High School is the collaborative soundtrack to the film of the same name, by American rappers and film stars Snoop Dogg and Wiz Khalifa.
+Mac & Devin Go to High School is the collaborative soundtrack to the film of the same name, as well as a collaborative studio album by American rappers and film stars Snoop Dogg and Wiz Khalifa.
 It was released on December 13, 2011, by Atlantic Records.
 The album features guest appearances from Bruno Mars, Juicy J, Curren$y and Mike Posner.
 The album is supported by the lone hit single, "Young, Wild & Free" (featuring Mars).
 The album received positive reviews from music critics, who praised Snoop's and Khalifa's technical rapping abilities and production choices.
 The soundtrack debuted at number 29 on the US Billboard 200, and has been certified gold by the Recording Industry Association of America (RIAA).

 Background

 Snoop Dogg announced plans for the release of a film, and soundtrack alongside Wiz Khalifa back in January, with the release of the song "That Good", originally intended to be the soundtrack's lead single.
 Wiz Khalifa spoke on the soundtrack saying "It's a real big deal because nobody's done it like that as far as a veteran in the game, an OG, a pioneer and then the newest, youngest, most exciting dude in rap coming through, and really just giving people a complete project," Wiz said.
 "I'm a fan of it, separate myself from making it, [I'm] a huge fan of it.
 Can't wait."
 As far as the musical vibe of the soundtrack, Snoop described it, "It's something to relax you and get you through the day; it's some real good music.
 The music is quality, I don't even have no title for it, as far as what kinda music is it, it's centric, it's ...," Dogg said searching for the right words before his partner-in-rhyme lent a hand.
 "Eclectic," Wiz chimed in.